asen/smg/docs/smg.md

 ### What is it

-Smule Grapher (SMG) is a Play 2.x/Scala app used to retrieve data from arbitrary monitored services (generally - using external/bash commands) and using rrdtool to maintain many RRD databases with the retrieved data and then plot and display time-series graphs (and more) from them.
+Smule Grapher (SMG) is a Play 2.x/Scala app used to retrieve data from arbitrary monitored services (generally - using external/bash commands) and using [rrdtool](https://oss.oetiker.ch/rrdtool/) to maintain many RRD databases with the retrieved data and then plot and display time-series graphs (and much more) from them.

+(IMHO) These days there is a monitoring tools gap introduced by abandoining Nagios and its "checks" in favor of Prometheus and its "metrics".
+SMG can fill that gap for you an can be used as a replacement of any (or both) of these in a lot of use cases.

 Some Features: